Corinne Alsop Cole

-Corinne Alsop Cole (born Corinne Douglas Robinson; July 2, 1886 – June 23, 1971) was an American politician who served two terms as a member of the Connecticut House of Representatives.
+Corinne Alsop Cole (born Corinne Douglas Robinson; July 2, 1886 – June 23, 1971) was an American politician who served three terms as a member of the Connecticut House of Representatives.

 Early life

 Corinne Robinson was born on July 2, 1886, in Orange, New Jersey.
 She was the daughter of Corinne Roosevelt Robinson (1861–1933) and Douglas Robinson Jr. (1855–1918).
 She was one of four children born to her parents, including future New York State Senator Theodore Douglas Robinson (1883–1934).

 Her maternal grandparents were Theodore Roosevelt Sr., a businessman and philanthropist, and socialite Martha (née Bulloch) Roosevelt.
 Her paternal grandparents were Douglas Robinson Sr. and Frances Monroe.
 Her great-grandfather was James Monroe, a member of the House of Representatives from New York and the nephew of President James Monroe.

 She enjoyed a childhood of privilege and grew up on her parents' New Jersey estate.
 Travel and horseback rides were part of Corinne's childhood.
 Like her cousin Eleanor Roosevelt, she attended Allenswood Academy, a private finishing school in Wimbledon, England, under the tutelage of Marie Souvestre.
 Although she enjoyed the school itself, she found Souvestre abrasive and threatening.
 Upon her return to the states, she participated in the wedding of Franklin and Eleanor, being a bridesmaid to Eleanor.